 Simon Element books provide information, advice, and inspiration in visually dynamic forms from authorities with original ideas and deep expertise to guide readers on their path through life.

-Doris Cooper was named vice president and editor in chief in 2021.
+Doris Cooper was named vice president and editor in chief of Simon Element in 2021.
 Prior to joining Simon Element, she was editor in chief of Clarkson Potter.
-She oversaw a lifestyle list that included #1 New York Times bestsellers by Ina Garten; Chrissy Teigen; Gina Homolka, whose Skinnytaste books have grown into a multimillion-copy franchise; and Trisha Yearwood, as well as bestsellers such as Jubilee by Toni Tipton-Martin, Dessert Person by Claire Saffitz, Styled by Emily Henderson, and The Home Edit by Clea Shearer and Joanna Teplin.
-Among the bestsellers Doris has edited are Dinner by Melissa Clark, Nothing Fancy by Alison Roman, and the James Beard Award–winning Where Cooking Begins by Carla Lalli Music.
-At Clarkson Potter, Doris, along with the design, production, and sales departments, rejuvenated the imprint’s gift program, which published the million-copy Q&A a Day series; Choose Kind Journal, a companion to Wonder by R. J. Palacio; and Michelle Obama’s Becoming journal, as well as stationery, jigsaw puzzles, and decks by leading authors and debut artists alike.
+She oversaw a lifestyle list that included #1 New York Times bestsellers by Ina Garten; Chrissy Teigen; and Gina Homolka, whose Skinnytaste books have grown into a multimillion-copy franchise, as well as bestsellers such as Jubilee by Toni Tipton-Martin, Dessert Person by Claire Saffitz, and The Home Edit by Clea Shearer and Joanna Teplin.
+Among the bestsellers Doris has edited are Dinner and Dinner in One by Melissa Clark, Nothing Fancy by Alison Roman, and the James Beard Award–winning Where Cooking Begins by Carla Lalli Music.
+Doris rejuvenated Clarkson Potter’s gift program, which published the million-copy Q&A a Day series and Michelle Obama’s Becoming journal, as well as stationery, jigsaw puzzles, and decks by leading authors and debut artists alike.
+Forthcoming books on Doris’s Simon Element list include a definitive bread-baking book from King Arthur Flour; Joyfull, Radhi Shetty’s inspiring and wide-ranging vegan cookbook; an expanded edition of the self-published cookbook Plantifully Lean by Kiki Nelson; and a groundbreaking book that explains the effect of hormones in every aspect of a woman’s life after age thirty-five by Elizabeth Poynor, acclaimed integrative health expert and gynecological surgeon at NYU.
 As a senior editor at William Morrow and later at Touchstone/Fireside, Doris worked with Nikki Giovanni, bell hooks, the New York City Ballet, and the Boston Women’s Health Book Collective.
 Her first publishing job was as an intern at Farrar, Straus and Giroux.

-Areas of Interest: Cooking, Health & Wellness, Home, Design, Pop Culture, Personal Development
+Areas of Interest: Cooking, Health & Wellness, Home, Design, Behavioral Psychology, and Personal Development

 Justin Schwartz joined Simon & Schuster in 2020 as vice president and executive editor.
-Justin’s publishing career spans thirty years, and his acquisitions include all-time bestsellers such as The Whole30, which spent 116 weeks on the New York Times bestseller list, and How to Cook Everything by Mark Bittman.
-He has published books by celebrity chefs such as Marc Forgione and Dominique Crenn; television personalities including Drew and Jonathan Scott of Property Brothers; and blogging and social media superstars including New York Times bestsellers Binging with Babish by Andrew Rea and The Defined Dish by Alex Snodgrass.
-At the Simon Element imprint, Justin continues to enthusiastically publish in the lifestyle category with a focus on books that better lives and that are best portrayed through photography and other visually driven formats.
-Upcoming publications include The Modern Proper by Holly Erikson and Natalie Mortimer; Somebody Feed Phil the Book by Phil Rosenthal, host of Somebody Feed Phil on Netflix; Preppy Kitchen by John Kanell; and An American in Provence by Jamie Beck.
+Justin’s publishing career spans thirty years, and his acquisitions include all-time bestsellers and classics such as The Whole30, which spent 116 weeks on the New York Times bestseller list, and How to Cook Everything by Mark Bittman.
+He has published books by celebrity chefs, television personalities such as Drew and Jonathan Scott of Property Brothers, and blogging and social media superstars like New York Times bestsellers Binging with Babish by Andrew Rea and The Defined Dish by Alex Snodgrass.
+At Simon Element, Justin continues to enthusiastically publish in the lifestyle category with a focus on books that better lives and that are best portrayed through photography and other visually driven formats, including New York Times bestsellers Preppy Kitchen by John Kanell, Somebody Feed Phil the Book by Phil Rosenthal, An American in Provence by Jamie Beck, and Tasting History by Max Miller.

 Areas of Interest: Cooking, Wine & Spirits, Health & Wellness, Spirituality, Home